 * Case of Brain Activity After Death: Researchers recorded significant brain activity a full ten minutes after doctors declared a patient dead.
 As reported in ScienceAlert, doctors could detect no pulse, no heartbeat, no pupil response to light, etc., yet sleep brain waves were detected.
 The moral of the story is that doctors should have far more humility and not declare people dead when they’re not.
 Don’t declare people brain dead when their body is functioning.
 Brain dead means not dead.
 The medical community as a whole has no humility before God.
 And that’s dangerous for them and could be lethal for you.

-* Biomedical Firm Project Exposes the Truth: British outlets Mail Online and The Sun report on a biomedical technology firm working on neuro-regeneration that will do MRI's on patients declared dead looking for the best candidates to revive consciousness.
-Bob Enyart points out that while doing an MRI on a 2 lb pot roast would produce no results, this clinical effort exposes the truth, again, that brain dead means not dead.
+* Biomedical Firm Project Exposes the Truth: British outlets Mail Online and The Sun report on a biomedical technology firm working on neuro-regeneration that will do MRI's in Latin America on patients declared dead looking for the best candidates to revive consciousness.
+Bob Enyart points out that while doing an MRI on a two pound pot roast would produce no results, this clinical effort exposes the truth, again, that brain dead means not dead.
 The moral of the story is that there is way more going on in the minds of so-called brain dead patients than the medical community typically lets on.

 * Jahi's Doctor on RSR: On Real Science Radio, the founder of the NICU at the Children's Medical Center in St. Louis and clinical professor of Pediatrics at the University of Toledo spoke with Bob Enyart about young Jahi McMath.
 Dr. Paul Byrne, board certified neonatologist and pediatrician, explained that Jahi McMath is not dead and that others have recovered from being diagnosed as "brain dead".
 See rsr.org/jahi.